What is a PIN?

 If you are in public, never leave your wallet/purse or bag unattended, it only takes a few seconds for someone to steal your personal possessions.

 When you’re at home, be careful to not leave your wallet/purse or handbag in clear sight of others outside of your house.
 Opportunist thieves may try to enter your home and will do so if they can quickly and easily.

-Don’t Keep a Written Copy of Your PIN in Your Wallet or Purse with Your Bank Card
+Don’t Keep a Written Copy of Your PIN in Your Wallet or Purse with Your Card

 Never tell Anyone your PIN

 Don’t share your PIN with anyone, face-to-face, over an email, an SMS, WhatsApp, over the phone, via social media or any other means.
-Just like Suits Me, a bank will never ask you for your PIN number.
-If your bank calls you, they will verify you through other means and security questions.
+Just like Suits Me®, a will never ask you for your PIN number.
+If your payment provider calls you, they will verify you through other means and security questions.

 Hide your PIN